Txchrixo/GeoBrandTopList/README.md

 ## Notes / Improvements

 - Use `pnpm` to manage the overall monorepo
-- Dockerize the backend along with the database
 - Implement a proper and responsive dashboard view